faelenor/SpinningCubes/README.md

 Simple particle system with only 1 particle, represented by our cube mesh :)

 ## 17. Cubic fog in the eye of a twister
-Well... isnt it obvious ?
+Well... isnt it obvious?
+Not done yet (and probably never).

 ## 18. Animated Text
 Spinning cube viewed from the top but rendered via GUI Text.